VedantKaulgekar/VedantKaulgekar/README.md

 <td width="50%" valign="top">

 ### More coming soon
 Currently designing the next system.
+Check back or watch the repo.

 </td>
 </tr>